jonathanclare/astrosat-notes-app/NOTES.md

 Started creating edit page as we need to be able to enter some notes before we can test the routing.

 Installed moment for data manipulation.

+ISSUE WITH ADD NEW NOTE - BECAUSE THE NOTE ID ISNT UPDATED